Cardinal Mazarin: Death and legacy

 In his last months, Mazarin resided mainly in the Louvre Palace.
 A large fire broke out in the Galerie des Rois, the main picture gallery of the Petite Galerie of the Louvre, and destroyed many pictures, greatly upsetting Mazarin.
 It was the beginning of his decline.
 When his doctor informed him that his end was near, Mazarin asked, "How long?"
 The Doctor replied "two months."
 Mazarin responded, "That's enough."
 Mazarin had already been ill and weak before the fire at the Louvre.
 After the fire, he returned to Palais Mazarin, where he spent his last month, with frequent visits from Louis XIV and Queen Anne of Austria.
 Mazarin died of an unknown illness on 9 March 1661.

 At Mazarin's death, he was second in France only to Louis XIV in wealth.
 Nearing death in March 1661, he offered a large gift of his estate to Louis XIV, which the king refused.
 Mazarin prepared a will to the King instead.
 In addition to works of art and fine furnishings, he issued a bequest of his jewels, including the dix-huits mazarins, the large eighteen diamonds in the collection, which were valued at two million livres.
 Mazarin had also prepared a different will, which left a large sum for the establishment of the Collège des Quatre-Nations, which he had founded for students from the four new provinces added to the territory of France by the Treaty of Westphalia.
 The college, now the Institut de France, was eventually built directly across the Seine from the Louvre, where it is visible from the Palace.

 Mazarin had already prepared several wills.
 Knowing that his enemies at court were telling Louis XIV that he was taking money that belonged rightfully to the King, his first will, which he made public, cleverly left all of his fortune to Louis XIV.
 Mazarin probably calculated that the King would be too embarrassed to take all of his mentor's and chief Minister's wealth.
 The King waited for three days, then refused to accept it.
 Mazarin asked that his remains be interred there, where they rest today in a marble monument beneath the dome.
 The college is home to the five French academies, including the Academie Française.

+Mazarine blue colour

+Since the eighteenth century, a deep blue-purple colour commonly used in porcelain has been called "mazarine blue" in commemoration of Cardinal Mazarin, and the colour was used to name the Mazarine Blue butterfly, Cyaniris semiargus.